diantyapitaloka/Train-Test/README.md

 - Standard Benchmarking: The Iris dataset is a built-in toy dataset within SKLearn, making it easily accessible for testing algorithms without external files.
 It contains measurements for 150 iris flowers across three different species: setosa, versicolor, and virginica.
 - Feature Composition: Each sample in the dataset consists of four numerical features: sepal length, sepal width, petal length, and petal width.
 These features are stored in a NumPy array, allowing for efficient mathematical operations during the training process.
 - Target Labels: The dataset includes a target array that maps each sample to an integer representing its specific species.
 This categorical data is what your machine learning model will attempt to predict based on the physical dimensions.
+- Dictionary-Like Structure: When you call load_iris(), the data is returned as a "Bunch" object, which behaves similarly to a Python dictionary.
+You can access the raw data using keys like .data for features and .target for the classification labels.
 - Split the dataset using the Train Test Split function from the SKLearn library.

 ```